Mesolatido/discord-js-bot-guide/coding-walkthroughs/your_basic_bot.md

 # Your First Bot

+> **PLEASE NOTE THIS GUIDE WILL NO LONGER BE UPDATED DUE TO DRAMA**

-> This chapter assumes you've followed the Getting Started chapter and your bot code compiles.
+This chapter assumes you've followed the Getting Started chapter and your bot code compiles.
 Also, I have to repeat: if you don't understand the code you're about to see, coding a bot might not be for you.
 Go to [CodeAcademy](https://www.codecademy.com/learn/javascript) and learn Javascript.

 In this chapter I'll guide you through the development of a simple bot with some useful commands.
 We'll start with the example we created in the first chapter: